pbiggar/phc/doc/manual/treetutorial1.rst

 <para>
 	How do we go about counting all statements in a script?
-Remember that, as far as &phc is concerned, a PHP script consists of a number of statements, but some of those statements may have other statements nested inside them.
+Remember that, as far as |phc| is concerned, a PHP script consists of a number of statements, but some of those statements may have other statements nested inside them.
-	Here is part of the &phc; grammar:
+	Here is part of the |phc| grammar:
 </para>

 <programlisting>